crossplatform-dev/xplat-challenges/startup/readme.md

 # Startup time

-This tests measure the time it takes to load an application using different technologies.
-The application is a relatively complex JavaScript SPA and there are no preload tasks or similar performed before loading the content.

-How is measured is by recording on video launching the applications from the command line.
+This benchmark measures how long it takes to get an application fully started.
+The code being executed is https://ahfarmer.github.io/calculator/.
+The reason is that all resources are loaded from the same domain (no ads, tracking, etc.) and it is built in React, which is widely used.
+The applications are compiled in Release mode (when applciable) and launched from the command line.
+The executions is recorded with Camtasia and the time is measured from the moment the cursor dissappears from the line to the moment the application is fully rendered.